Buying guide

 Ki Q+ 5

-An arm-friendly performance racket often considered by players who prioritize comfort and vibration dampening.
+An arm-friendly performance racket for players who put comfort and vibration dampening first.

 Yonex